 A vote by the majority of our shareholders present at a shareholders' meeting determines the declaration, amount and payment of dividends, based on the annual recommendation from our board of directors.
-Under Mexican law, dividends may only be paid (i) from retained earnings included in financial statements that have been approved at a company's shareholders' meeting, (ii) if losses for prior fiscal years have been recovered, and (iii) if we have increased our legal reserve by at least 5.0% of our annual net profits until such reserve reaches 20.0% of our capital stock (our reserves have not reached 20.0% of our capital stock as of the date hereof).
+Under Mexican law, dividends may only be paid (i) from retained earnings included in financial statements that have been approved at a company's shareholders' meeting, (ii) if losses for prior fiscal years have been recovered, and (iii) if we have increased our legal reserve by at least 5.0% of our annual net profits until such reserve reaches 20.0% of our capital stock.
+As of the date of this prospectus, our legal reserve is equal to % of our annual net profits for 2022.